-Parents/guardians of the Weaver Union School District can register with the District's designee, to receive notification of individual pesticide applications by calling 209.725.7129.
+Parents/guardians of the Delhi Unified School District can register with the District's designee, Director of Maintenance Operations and Transportation, to receive notification of individual pesticide applications by calling (209) 656-2000 extension 1127.
 Persons who register for this notification shall be notified at least seventy-two (72) hours prior to the application, except in emergencies, and will be provided the name and active ingredient(s) of the pesticide as well as the intended date of application.